Healthdirect Free Australian health advice you can count on.

 Heart failure

-Dial triple zero (000) and ask for an ambulance if you suspect that you, or someone you know, is having a heart attack.
+Call triple zero (000) immediately and ask for an ambulance if you, or someone you know, is having a difficulty breathing or chest pain that lasts longer than 10 minutes.

 Key facts